step-security/secure-repo/README.md

 #### How does SecureWorkflows fix this issue?

 SecureWorkflows updates the `dependabot.yml` file to add missing ecosystems.
-As an example, if Dependabot configuration was already configured to update `npm` packages, but not `GitHub Actions`, it is updated to add `GitHub Actions` ecosystem as well.
+For example, if the Dependabot configuration updates npm packages but not GitHub Actions, it is updated to add the GitHub Actions ecosystem.

 ## Contributing